ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Request a package-specific non-standard process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This hasn’t been transferred into the new documentation yet.
+This hasn't been transferred into the new documentation yet.
 See
 https://wiki.ubuntu.com/StableReleaseUpdates#Documentation_for_Special_Cases
 for now.